 Rural Versus Urban Prepping: How to Prepare

-As you can tell, there are a variety of differences between living in the country and in the city.
+As you can tell, there are differences between living in the country and the city.
 This means you have to be able to prepare yourself for the different situations where you live.
-We have to be able to think of our threats, on one hand, and the benefits on the other.
-With that being said, here is your guide to Rural Versus Urban Prepping.
+We have to be able to think of our threats on the one hand and the benefits on the other.
+That said, here is your guide to Rural Versus Urban Prepping.

 Rural Prepping

 When it comes to prepping in rural areas, you have a lot more options.
-Obviously, you can still head to the grocery store at the city closest to you, but you can also be self-reliant.
+You can still head to the grocery store in the city closest to you, but you can also be self-reliant.
 Here are some ways I would recommend you prep if you are in the country:

 Store Water

-Whether you live in the country or the city, your very first priority is making sure you have fresh drinking water.
-You can live for a few weeks without food, but you can ONLY live 3-days without water.
+Whether you live in the country or the city, your priority is having fresh drinking water.
+You can live for a few weeks without food but only for three days without water.
 If you live near a water source, check out my guide on the Best Ways to Purify Water.
-However, you also want to have water stocked up that you can drink without worry.
+However, you also want to have water stocked up to drink without worry.
 Check out my guide on How to Store Water for Drinking and Cooking

 Food

-• Plant a garden and grow your own fruits and vegetables.
+• Plant a garden and grow your fruits and vegetables.

 • Invest in livestock.
-Raise and butcher your own livestock for meat.
-In addition, you could have a cow for milk and chickens for eggs.
+Raise and butcher your livestock for meat.
+You could also have a cow for milk and chickens for eggs.

-If you have livestock that you can raise and eat, you will want to stock up on food for your livestock.
-Have at least a 6-month supply of food for the animals to eat.
+If you have livestock you can raise and eat, you will want to stock up on food.
+Have at least a six-month supply of food for the animals.

-Learn to preserve your food that you grow in your garden through canning, freezing or dehydrating it.
-If you aren’t sure how to can food, please get the book: “Complete Guide to Home Canning.”
+Learn to preserve the food you grow in your garden by canningfreezing, or dehydrating it.
+If you aren’t sure how to can food, please get the bookComplete Guide to Home Canning.”

 Related: Survival Food and Emergency Food Storage